AlphaGit/alphas-manifesto-blog/_posts/2016/2016-07-11-how-to-create-a-good-pull-request.md

                 <p><strong>Title:</strong> Adjusted user permissions when saving local data</p>
                 <p><strong>Description:</strong> Users did not have the required permissions.
 Now they have been given to them.</p>
                 <p>Permissions are usually not granted at a global level.
 However, it is ok to give these permissions to a global level because all users should have access to these permissions, regardless of their access level.</p>
-                <p>Non-registered users will not have these permissions applied because they do not get an instance of `IUser` until they create an account.</p>
+                <p>Non-registered users will not have these permissions applied because they do not get an instance of <code>IUser</code> until they create an account.</p>
             </td>
         </tr>
     </tbody>